dbanetto/uni/assign1/report.md

 ### (i)

-An anti-virus program would help to block a macro virus via email attachments.
+An antivirus program would help to block a macro virus via email attachments.
-This is because an anti-virus program would be able to scan the contents of the email attachments and have a database of malware signatures to be able to compare the attachment to thus have a chance to stop the virus.
+This is because an antivirus program would be able to scan the contents of the email attachments and have a database of malware signatures to be able to compare the attachment to thus have a chance to stop the virus.
 However, a firewall would be able to help since it can only filter the packets that are passed